mcgonagle/kravernetes/index.md

     * Reinforce - Reward people who respond well, and reinforce why your desired outcome is positive.
     * Mindful - Don't forget the ojbective and interaction it can be easy to get sidetracked into harmful arguements and lose focus.
     * Appear - Appear confident.
 Consider your posture, tone, eye contact and body language.
-    * Negotiate - NO can have everything they want out of an interaction all the time.
+    * Negotiate - No one can have everything they want out of an interaction all the time.
 Be open to negotiation.

 ---